Jacob Liv Borch Sverdrup: Personal life

-Sverdrup was born at Laugen manor in Nærøy as a son of landowner Peter Jacob Sverdrup (1728–1795) and his wife Hilleborg Margrethe Schultz (1743–1828).
+Sverdrup was born at Laugen manor in the prestegjeld of Nærøy as a son of landowner Peter Jacob Sverdrup (1728–1795) and his wife Hilleborg Margrethe Schultz (1743–1828).
 He was the brother of Georg Sverdrup.
 He was also a nephew of Jørgen Jørgensen Sverdrup.

 He was married twice.
 From August 1801 he was married to Gundelle Birgitte Jean, who died in December 1820).
 In March 1826 he married Nicoline Schjelderup (1789–1840).
 From the first marriage he had the sons Harald Ulrik Sverdrup and Johan Sverdrup.
 The latter served as Prime Minister of Norway from 1884 to 1889.
 Through Harald Ulrik Sverdrup he was the grandfather of Jakob Sverdrup, Harald Ulrik Sverdrup, Jr, Georg Sverdrup and Edvard Sverdrup.
 Through his daughter Livia Sverdrup he was a grandfather of Jonas Smitt, Jakob Sverdrup Smitt and Livius Smitt.
 He was also a great-grandfather of Jakob Sverdrup, Georg Johan Sverdrup, Harald Sverdrup and Leif Sverdrup.